Languages at Prince Rock

 - Spanish is taught through PPA in year 3-5 to ensure a more fluent Spanish speaker is leading the sessions and has greater subject knowledge.
 In year 6, a more fluent speaker teaches both classes.

 In Spanish lessons, we teach a range of new vocabulary each term.
+We give the children a cold assessment to see what they already know.
 We then complete an assessment at the end of the term to see how much knowledge the children have imbedded.
-We also assess how well the children pronounce the Spanish vocabulary they have been taught and how confident they are at responding to questions in Spanish.
+We also assess how well the children pronounce the Spanish vocabulary by testing how well they can read sentences.

 Programme of Study: ILanguages